Universal Sampling Lower Bounds for Quantum Error Mitigation

 \textit{\textbf{Framework}} --- Suppose we wish to obtain the expectation value of an observable $A\in\mbO$ for an ideal state $\rho\in\mbS$ where $\mbO$ and $\mbS$ are some sets of observables and states.
 We assume that the ideal quantum state $\rho$ is produced by a unitary quantum circuit $\mU$ applied to the initial state $\rho_{\rm ini}\in\mbS_{\rm in}$ as $\rho=\mU(\rho_{\rm ini})$ where $\mbS_{\rm in}$ is the set of possible input states.
 The noise in the circuit, however, prevents us from preparing the state $\rho$ exactly.
 We consider quantum error mitigation protocols that aim to estimate the true expectation value under the presence of noise in the following manner~\cite{Takagi2021fundamental} (see also Fig.~\ref{fig:framework}).

-In the mitigation procedure, one can first modify the circuit, e.g., use a different choice of unitary gates, apply nonadaptive operations, and supply ancillary qubits --- the allowed modifications are determined by the capability of the available device.
+In the mitigation procedure, one can first modify the circuit, e.g., use a different choice of unitary gates with potential circuit simplification, apply nonadaptive operations (enabling, e.g., dynamical decoupling~\cite{Viola1998dynamical,Viola1999dynamical} and Pauli twirling~\cite{Li2017efficient}), and supply ancillary qubits --- the allowed modifications are determined by the capability of the available device.
 Together with the noise present in the modified circuit, this turns the original unitary $\mU$ into some quantum channel $\mF$, which produces a \emph{distorted state} $\rho'$.
 The distorted state can be represented in terms of the ideal state $\rho$ by $\rho'=\mE(\rho)$ where we call $\mE\coloneqq \mF\circ\mU^\dagger$ an \emph{effective noise channel}.

-The second step consists of collecting $N$ samples $\{\mE_n(\rho)\}_{n=1}^N$ of distorted states represented by a set of effective noise channels $\mbE\coloneqq\{\mE_n\}_{n=1}^N$ and applying an \emph{trailing quantum process} $\mP_A$ over them.
+The second step consists of collecting $N$ samples $\{\mE_n(\rho)\}_{n=1}^N$ of distorted states represented by a set of effective noise channels $\mbE\coloneqq\{\mE_n\}_{n=1}^N$ and applying a \emph{trailing quantum process} $\mP_A$ over them.
 The effective noise channels in $\mbE$ can be different from each other in general, as noisy hardware could have different noise profiles each time, or could purposely change the noise strength~\cite{Buscemi2013twopoint,Temme2017error}.
 The trailing process $\mP_A$ then outputs an estimate represented by a random variable $\hat E_A(\rho)$ for the true expectation value $\Tr(A\rho)$.
 The main focus of our study is the \emph{sampling number} $N$, the total number $N$ of distorted states used in the error mitigation process.